RomanLevak/javascript-calendar-component/README.md

-to run project you can simply open an index.html file
+to open the calendar just open the ./public/index.html file

-	or
+	or type
-install all dependencies and run gulp to start

 	    >npm install
-    >gulp
+	    >npm start

 server will be working on port 3000